-Flinders Foundation is fortunate to have two distinguished patrons that are generous in lending their time and energy in support of the Foundation’s mission.
+Flinders Foundation is fortunate to have distinguished patrons that are generous in lending their time and energy in support of the Foundation’s mission.
 Their dedication and passion for helping others is admirable and we are forever grateful for their contributions.

 Jane Doyle, Newsreader Channel 7 Adelaide